 The varies voluntary roles of these people include:

-Board of Directors – liaise with and report to the Australian Sports Commission (ASC); review and update policy; plan and coordinate major activities camps competition; provide recommendations to the Annual General Meeting of members; issue annual membership invoices; respond to external and internal inquiries; develop new membership and process applications; coordinate with insurance; manage International representation; administer the AJF website; stay abreast of legislative requirements; ensure continued ASC recognition.
+Board of Directors – liaise with and report to the Australian Sports Commission (ASC) / Sport Australia; review and update policy; plan and coordinate major activities camps competition; provide recommendations to the Annual General Meeting of members; issue annual membership invoices; follow-up late membership fees; respond to external and internal inquiries; develop new membership and process applications; coordinate with insurance; manage International representation; administer the AJF website and facebook; stay abreast of legislative requirements; ensure continued ASC recognition.

-State Representatives – With guidance/support from each State Director – liaise directly with members within their State; seek out new membership; coordinate State activities seminars, camps, competition; promote and coordinate the arrangement of NCAS and NOAS courses; follow-up late membership fees.
+State Representatives – With guidance/support from each Regional Director – liaise directly with members within their State; seek out new membership; coordinate State activities seminars, camps, competition; promote and coordinate the arrangement of National Coaching and Officiating Accreditation courses; with Regional Directors follow-up late membership fees.

-Executive of Koshinryu Jujutsu Australia (supported by AJF Directors) – administer the National Coaching Accreditation Scheme (NCAS) and the National Officiating Accreditation Scheme (NOAS); Plus provide representation to the World Council of Ju-Jitsu Organisations (WCJJO).
+Executive of Koshinryu Jujutsu Australia (supported by AJF Directors) – develop and maintain the National Coaching Accreditation Program and the National Officiating Accreditation Program; Plus provide representation to the World Council of Ju-Jitsu Organisations (WCJJO).